Tutorial: Build a business case or assess servers using an imported CSV file

 Prepare the CSV

 Download the CSV template and add server information to it.

 Download the template

-In Migration goals > Servers > Azure Migrate: Server Assessment, select Discover.
+In Migration goals > Servers > Azure Migrate: Discovery and assessment, select Discover.

 In Discover machines, select Import using CSV.